 Vacation or temporary care for young children

-Are you coming to the Netherlands for a few weeks to visit family and friends, but also to work, or do you want your children to be more actively immersed in the Dutch language than just visiting?
-Surely it is a great opportunity for your children now that they are in the Netherlands.
+Are you coming to the Netherlands for a few weeks to visit family and friends and work, or do you want your children to be more actively immersed in the Dutch language than just visiting?
+Surely it is a great opportunity for your children now in the Netherlands.
 Summer or language camps are often for older children, but fortunately, there are vacation or temporary childcare programs that give your children a chance to brush up on their Dutch.

 For younger children, for example, programs like The Little Gym’s vacation programs are a godsend to help children keep up with their Dutch.
-These programs are all about having fun, sports, games, creative activities, and learning.
-The thematic vacation programs can take place both half days and full days and can be booked by both members and non-members.
+These programs are about fun, sports, games, creative activities, and learning.
+The thematic vacation programs can take half and full days and can be booked by both members and non-members.

 Kinderopvang Schiphol also offers flexible childcare.
 This is ideal for parents who live or work in the Schiphol area.

-UniKidz has two locations where they offer temporary childcare: in Amstelveen and on IJburg.
+UniKidz has two locations where they offer temporary childcare: in Amstelveen and in IJburg.

 Also, consider the possibility of hiring a summer au pair.
 A summer au pair is the same as a normal au pair, but only for summer vacations.
 The au pair will stay with you for one to three months and will have the same tasks as a normal au pair.
 She takes care of the children and helps with light housework.
 You can agree with her to regularly visit playgrounds with many children in order to have more interaction in Dutch.

-Of course, you can also arrange for a babysitter yourself (older niece or nephew, known babysitter from one of your friends, etc.) or through babysitting websites such as Sitly.
+Of course, you can also arrange a babysitter (an older niece or nephew, a known babysitter from one of your friends, etc.) or through babysitting websites such as Sitly.

 Language camp or summer courses Dutch for children

 Does your child have a long summer vacation and time to spare?
-Then, of course, you can take some Dutch lessons or follow a summer course.
-There are not really many offered for children, other than the Dutch online schools that also offer single lessons in the summer vacations.
+Then, you can take some Dutch lessons or follow a summer course.
+There are not many offered for children other than the Dutch online schools offering single lessons during summer vacations.